Grace VanSlooten: National team career

 VanSlooten represented the United States at the 2023 FIBA Under-19 Women's Basketball World Cup.
-During the tournament she averaged 8.4 points, and 4.1 rebounds in seven games, and helped the United States win a gold medal.
+During the tournament, she averaged 8.4 points and 4.1 rebounds in seven games and helped the United States win a gold medal.

-On June 19, 2025, she was named to team USA's roster for the 2025 FIBA Women's AmeriCup.
-During the tournament she averaged 5.6 points, 4.7 rebounds and 0.9 assists per game and won a gold medal.
+On June 19, 2025, she was named to Team USA's roster for the 2025 FIBA Women's AmeriCup.
+During the tournament, she averaged 5.6 points, 4.7 rebounds, and 0.9 assists per game and won a gold medal.

+Professional career

+WNBA

+VanSlooten was signed to an end-of-year contract by the Indiana Fever on May 22, 2026, after being released by the Seattle Storm on May 18.
+Selected 39th overall in the 2026 WNBA Draft, she had played in four games before being waived by Seattle, including a game on May 17 against Indiana, finishing with five points, three assists, two rebounds, two steals, and two blocks in 18 minutes.